25 Things I Quit in Order to Simplify

 I've stopped allowing negativity inside my bubble.

-Now, of course, I still allow for bad days and emotional moments with my family—people I care about.
-That’s not what I’m talking about.
-I’m talking about consistently negative people and the toxicity that comes with them.
+Now, of course, I still allow for bad days and emotional moments with my family.
+Those are the people I care about.

-And I can 100% pinpoint that transformation to one thing: being intentional about who I surround myself with.
-I stopped letting toxic people in.
-I stopped letting that energy in.
+I can 100% pinpoint that transformation to being intentional about who I surround myself with.

 2. I Quit Facebook

-I haven’t used Facebook in well over a year—and I don’t regret it at all.
+I haven't used Facebook in well over a year, and I don't regret it at all.

-I don’t do much social media in general.
-I know I’m here on YouTube, but I don’t really consider this the same thing.
-I’ll share more on that later.
-For now, I’ll just say: social media can be very toxic.
-And quitting Facebook simplified so much for me.
+I don't do much social media in general.
+I'm here on YouTube, but I don't really consider that the same thing.

 3. I Quit Offering Things I Don't Want to Fulfill